ms/buildtogether.tech/testing/index.md

 ## What's Hard to Test

 Some things are intrinsically harder to test than others.
-Take visualizations: any change to the dimension of the plot, however small, can change many pixels in a <span g="raster_image">raster image</span>, and cosmetic changes such as moving the legend up a couple of pixels will cause all of the tests to fail.
+Take <span i="visualization!difficulty of testing; unit test!visualization">visualizations</span>: any change to the dimension of the plot, however small, can change many pixels in a <span g="raster_image">raster image</span>, and cosmetic changes such as moving the legend up a couple of pixels will cause all of the tests to fail.

 The simplest solution is therefore to test the data used to produce the image rather than the image itself.
 Unless the drawing library itself contains bugs,